Incomplete Recovery «Prev Next»

 2. Use the command RECOVERY AUTOMATIC

 Incomplete recovery is a difficult operation.
 Experience shows that most problems that occur in the process are caused by DBA errors.
-Thus, it is essential to carefully follow the recovery steps demonstrated in the View SlideShow below.
-You may also preview all the steps.
+Thus, it is essential to carefully follow the recovery steps demonstrated in the series of images below.
 As a DBA, you should also make sure the objects are recovered before you make the database available to your users.
 You may, for example, query the user's schema to check that the supposedly recovered objects exist.
 If they do not, you have to repeat the recovery process again.

 1. Shut down the database and perform a whole closed database backup.